 20% of Aruba is designated to the National Park.
 Arikok National Park is home to home to various species and plant life indigenous to the island.

-We took a private Jeep Tour with ABC Tours Aruba which included several stops within the National Park like Moro, Boca Prins, and Dos Playa.
+We took a private Jeep Tour with ABC Tours Aruba, which included several stops within the National Park, such as Moro, Boca Prins, and Dos Playa.
 If you rent a car, you can spend a few days exploring the park or do it in one day.

 Explore the Caves

-Within Arikok National Park are Fontein Cave and Guadirikiri Cave.
-The caves include markings left by the Caquetio Indigenous people, as well as quartz and limestone formations.
+Fontein Cave and Guadirikiri Cave are within Arikok National Park.
+The caves include markings left by the Caquetio Indigenous people and quartz and limestone formations.

 Swim in the Natural Pool